Yoghurt Culture (10 Caps)

 Seal the flask and leave to culture for 8 – 10 hours

-After 8 – 10 hours pour yoghurt into suitable container and store in fridge (up to 4 days)
+After 8 – 10 hours pour yoghurt into a suitable container and store in the fridge (up to 4 days)

 Additional information